❤️ Now Free! Learn More

 • Don't reveal Personal Information

-Don't disclose your real name, phone number, address, or other personal information until well after you've met and established a trusting relationship.
+Don't disclose your last name, phone number, physical address, or other personal information until you've met and established a trusting relationship.

 • Meet in a known public place